 - Experience with an exciting on-the ground conservation venture, work with endangered species and some of the leading scientists in their field.

 - Training in the basics of amphibian husbandry.

-- All equipment and materials necessary to complete your tasks.
+- All equipment and materials necessary to complete your tasks, internet access.

 - Opportunity to participate in Smithsonian lectures at Tupper center and Barro Colorado islands.

 - Occasional opportunities to participate in field sampling and rescue operations.